‘Diamonds are in my blood’: The Jain traders who dominate Antwerp jewels

 The professional world in which Akash works, however, along with many of Antwerp’s 1,500-strong Jain community, is anything but humble.

 Jains dominate Antwerp’s diamond industry, the most lucrative and influential in the world, having slowly taken over from the Orthodox Jewish community over the past 60 years.
-So how does a faith based on moderation and non-attachment to material things, have come to dominate this most glittery and profane of professions?
+So how did followers of a faith based on moderation and non-attachment to material things, come to dominate this most glittery and profane of professions?

 “Jewellery and diamonds are in my blood,” says Akash with a self-effacing smile.
 “My parents and grandparents were in the business of precious metals, bullion and pearls in India.
 The Jain community is traditionally very highly educated; they are mostly in business, management, finance and accounting.
 Since ancient times, Jains have been trading in gems, diamonds, spices and clothes.”